yuja/jj/docs/FAQ.md

 * Using `jj git push --change` will automatically create a bookmark and push it.
-* Using `jj bookmark` commands to create or move a bookmark to either the commit you want to push or a descendant on it.
+* Using `jj bookmark` commands to create or move a bookmark to either the commit you want to push or a descendant of it.
 Unlike Git, Jujutsu doesn't do this automatically (see previous question).

 ### Where is my commit, why is it not visible in `jj log`?